 We pride ourselves at Lynch Hill that personal development has a very high profile within the school through all aspects of school life.
 It is our intention through our curriculum to encourage and provide opportunities for pupils to have a positive mind set.
 All staff have a good understanding of the 8 IPC (International Primary Curriculum) learning goals and they are a focus for Thought for the week, assemblies, Kidzone sessions and class charters.
-We strive to develop the whole child, through our curriculum of the head, heart and hand and we want pupils to leave our school ready for secondary and the wider world, recognising what it means to be a good member of the community with a strong sense of identity and independence.
+We strive to develop the whole child, through our curriculum and we want pupils to leave our school ready for secondary school and the wider world, recognising what it means to be a good member of the community with a strong sense of identity and independence.

-, aims to give children the knowledge, skills and understanding to lead confident, healthy and independent lives.
+Personal, social and health education, or PSHE, aims to give children the knowledge, skills and understanding to lead confident, healthy and independent lives.

 The Jigsaw PSHE programme supports staff to provide knowledge and develop skills, using a child-centred approach, ensuring lessons are fun for pupils and teachers.
 The lessons are challenging and allow pupils to focus on ‘opportunities, experiences and responsibilities of life’.
 The plans offer a broad and balanced curriculum, with inclusivity and it meets the needs for our school.
 This will contribute to pupil’s personal development by allowing them to participate, explore and learn.

 Pupils at Lynch Hill are given opportunities to discuss life in Britain and the wider world and are presented with non-biased scenarios in Topic lessons or class discussions about events in the news.
 Our first Jigsaw unit offered the chance for pupils to appreciate and fully understand diversity and to celebrate it.